physimals/fabber_models_t1/README.md

 This project includes different ways of estimating T1 in the FABBER framework

 Current models included:
-1. The Variable Flip Angle approach ("VFA")
+1. The Variable Flip Angle approach ("vfa")
-2. The Inversion Recovery approach ("IR")
+2. The Inversion Recovery approach ("ir")

 # Running Model: